-Although there is some degree of overlap between the two, it is important to note some crucial distinctions between the Solar Decathlon Europe 2023 Building Code.
+Although there is some degree of overlap between the two, it is important to note some crucial distinctions between the Solar Decathlon Europe 2025 Rules and the Solar Decathlon Europe 2025 Building Code.
 Rules exist primarily to promote a fair and interesting competition.
-The SDE23 Building Code exists primarily to protect public health and ensure safety.
+The SDE25 Building Code exists primarily to protect public health and ensure safety.
 Failure to comply with the Rules may result in official warnings, penalties points, or disqualification from the Competition.
-Failure to comply with the SDE23 Building Code may prohibit the participation of the unit in any aspect of the overall Competition.
-Therefore, compliance with the SDE23 Building Code is a prerequisite for participation in the Competition.
-The SDE23 Building Code is the planning basis for the Living Demonstration Units (LDU) and is binding in all parts.
-For the Contextual Design, the SDE23 Building Code can be considered, but compliance with the regulations is not necessary.
+Failure to comply with the SDE25 Building Code may prohibit the participation of the unit in any aspect of the overall Competition.
+Therefore, compliance with the SDE25 Building Code is a prerequisite for participation in the Competition.
+The SDE25 Building Code is the planning basis for the House Demonstration Units (HDU) and is binding in all parts.
+For the Contextual Design, the SDE25 Building Code can be considered, but compliance with the regulations is not necessary.

-The SDE23 specific building code will be published shortly after Team selection.
+The SDE25 specific building code will be published shortly after Team selection.

-appendix a: sde23 wat
+appendix a: sde25 wat